 We also have up to date technology with our computers, iPads and internet access.
 The children love communicating with Alexa and asking ‘what’s the weather like today Alexa’? or requesting their favourite music tracks!

-At the end of the school day there is a wide range of social activities that the children can get involved in and have fun according to their ages and preferences.
-We have regular sessions at LFC respect for all football training, bikes for the disabled, a disco at Envi night club in Liverpool City centre, swimming at the local swimming baths, regular visits to the theatre, the circus, even eating out in various restaurants, cafes or one of the children’s favourites, McDonalds!!
+At the end of the school day there is a wide range of social activities within the school or local community that the children can get involved in and have fun according to their ages and preferences.
+We have regular sessions at LFC respect for all football training, bikes for the disabled, swimming in the warm school pool, visits to the theatre, the circus, even eating out in various restaurants, cafes or one of the children’s favourites, McDonalds!!

 The children are cared for by very experienced and qualified residential support and waking night staff.
 They have all been at the school for a number of years and know the children extremely well.
 All are qualified NNEB, NVQ level 3-4 or both.

 The children are all carefully transitioned in to respite and residential with care given to their emotional wellbeing.
 This is important for all children and especially so for early years.
 We work very closely with the staff and parents on transition to make it seamless and comfortable.

 We work across school departments and are involved in the ‘all about me’ process.
 We link in with therapies and the multi-disciplinary team wrapped around the children.